NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Experiments

 \subsection{Evaluation Metrics}

-Questions in NuScenes-QA can be devided into 5 categories based on their query formats: 1) \textbf{Exist}, querying whether a specific object exists in the scene; 2) \textbf{Count}, requesting the model to count objects in the scene that meet specific conditions specified by the question; 3) \textbf{Object}, testing the model's ability to recognize objects in the scene based on the language description; 4) \textbf{Status}, querying the status of a specified object; 5) \textbf{Comparison}, requesting the model to compare the specified objects or their statuses.
-In addition, our questions can also be classified into two types based on the complexity of reasoning: zero-hop (denoted as \textbf{H0}) and one-hop (denoted as \textbf{H1}), as described in Section \ref{data_cons}.
+Questions in NuScenes-QA span 5 categories based on query format: 1) \textbf{Exist}, querying the existence of a object in the scene; 2) \textbf{Count}, object counting under specified conditions; 3) \textbf{Object}, object recognition based on language description; 4) \textbf{Status}, querying the status of a specified object; 5) \textbf{Comparison}, specified objects or their status comparison.
+Additionally, questions are also divided into two groups based their complexity of reasoning: zero-hop (denoted as \textbf{H0}) and one-hop (denoted as \textbf{H1}).
 We adopt the Top-1 accuracy as our evaluation metric, follow the practice of many other VQA works \cite{antol2015vqa, azuma2022scanqa}, and evaluate the performance of different question types separately.